cast-org/figuration/docs/get-started/options.md

 For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following:

 {% highlight scss %}
-// Custom settings
-//
-// Copy settings from `_settings.scss` to this file to override the defaults.
-// This allows for customization without changing core files.

 $body-bg:    $gray-900;
 $body-color: $gray-100;
 {% endhighlight %}